david-why/mcr/README.md

 ## Overview

 MCR is a web application that allows users to create their own college ranking based on their own standards.
-Users can add colleges to their ranking and rank them based on their own criteria.
+Users can add parameters to their ranking and rank colleges based on their own criteria.
 Users can also view other users' rankings and see how their rankings compare to others.
 The website is deployed to Render at [https://mcr.onrender.com/](https://mcr.onrender.com/).

 ## Parts